XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 ### Verification

 During normal operation, applications may check the status of submitted transactions by their hashes; or, depending on the API used, receive notifications when transactions have been validated (or failed).
 This normal operation may be interrupted, for example by network failures or power failures.
-In case of such interruption applications need to reliably verify the status of transactions which may or may not have been submitted to the network prior to the interruption.
+In case of such interruption applications need to reliably verify the status of transactions which may or may not have been submitted to the network before the interruption.

 On restart, or the determination of a new last validated ledger (pseudocode):